micheledusi/Deckz/docs/guide/05.scoring.typ

 ]

 Sometimes it can be useful to *count or group cards in the hand* according to their suit or rank, for example to display them in a more organized way.
-The @cmd:deckz:group-ranks and @cmd:deckz:group-suits functions can be used for this purpose.
+The @cmd:deckz.arr:group-ranks and @cmd:deckz.arr:group-suits functions can be used for this purpose.

 #example(breakable: true, side-by-side: false)[
 	```typ